 , where F is the set of pixel sites (points in a continuous space formulation) belonging to the shape and s{ij} is a Voronoi Segment between Voronoi regions V(i) and V(j) defined by Vornoi sites v_i and v_j , respectively.
 Because Voronoi edges are connected and one pixel thick, the skeleton computed using this procedure is always connected and one pixel thick.
 Unfortunately, since any new boundary pixel generates a new Voronoi polygon, which in turn generates new Voronoi segments, this skeletonization procedure is specially sensitive to noise in the boundary.
-The Voronoi Tessellation can be computed in time $O(n \log n)$ [146], but an optimal lower bound O(n) has been proved theoretically feasible [147], with n being the number of Voronoi sites $v_i \in V{sites}$.
+The Voronoi Tessellation can be computed in time $O(n \log n)$ [146], but an optimal lower bound O(n) has been proved theoretically feasible [147], with n being the number of Voronoi sites $v_i \in$ V{sites} .
 For convex polygons the computational cost has beed proved to be O(n) [148].

 The duality relationship between the Voronoi Tessellation and the Delaunay Triangulation [149] (see section B.3), has been exploited to propose a pruning procedure for skeletons which can be computed in O(n).
 Each Delaunay edge is crossed by a Voronoi edge, the efficient storage of this information [150] leads to a pruning procedure based in the partition of the Delaunay edges using the concepts of crust and anti-crust.
 If a Delaunay edge defines a circle that is empty of Voronoi sites, then the Voronoi edge will cross the Delaunay edge, passing entirely through that circle, and the Delaunay edge will be a portion of the crust according to the criterion in [151].
 As can be appreciated in figure ??, the set of Delaunay edges belonging to the crust form the polygonal representation of the shape boundary whose vertices are the points selected by its subsampling for the Voronoi Tessellation computation.
-The rest of the Delaunay edges constitute the anti-crust.
-The Voronoi edges crossing the Delaunay edges in the anti-crust form the skeleton of the shape, divided into the external (out of the shape) and internal (inside the shape) skeleton, by the Voronoi edges crossing the crust.
-Only the internal skeleton is of interest for shape representation.
+The rest of the Delaunay edges in the anti-crust form the skeleton of the shape, divided into the external (out of the shape)